10 Analytics and Tracking Mistakes That Lead to Bad Decisions

 4. Wrong Attribution Model

 For Singapore businesses running multi-channel marketing campaigns, wrong attribution leads to wrong budget allocation.
-You might underinvest in the Facebook campaigns that introduce customers to your brand because last-click attribution shows all the credit going to the Google brand search campaign that captures the conversion.
+You might underinvest in Facebook campaigns that introduce customers to your brand because last-click attribution shows all the credit going to the Google brand search campaign that captures the conversion.

 5. Not Filtering Internal Traffic